-Complaints alleging discrimination, bias intimidation, sexual harassment, sexual misconduct, or other conduct under the Policy, may be made orally or in writing, to the Associate Vice President, Administration, a supervisor/manager, dean, or an officer of the College.
+Complaints alleging discrimination, bias intimidation, sexual harassment, sexual misconduct, or other conduct under the Policy, may be made orally or in writing, to the Associate Vice President of Operations, a supervisor/manager, dean, or an officer of the College.

-Complaints or notice received by a supervisor/manager and all other College employees or agents must be reported to the Associate Vice President, Administration, who will apply the Procedures to either process the complaint or assist the relevant College unit in its response.
+Complaints or notice received by a supervisor/manager and all other College employees or agents must be reported to the Associate Vice President of Operations, who will apply the Procedures to either process the complaint or assist the relevant College unit in its response.
 When appropriate, the College may take interim measures to ensure safety and mitigate the effects of the alleged conduct.

-The Associate Vice President, Administration facilitates the prompt and effective resolution of complaints using the Procedures.
-When appropriate, the Associate Vice President, Administration will work with the College unit to respond to and resolve a complaint at the unit level.
-The Associate Vice President, Administration may facilitate a resolution process in lieu of, or simultaneously with, an investigation.
+The Associate Vice President of Operations facilitates the prompt and effective resolution of complaints using the Procedures.
+When appropriate, the Associate Vice President of Operations will work with the College unit to respond to and resolve a complaint at the unit level.
+The Associate Vice President of Operations may facilitate a resolution process in lieu of, or simultaneously with, an investigation.

-The Associate Vice President, Administration' jurisdiction is usually limited to matters concerning the Policy.
-If a complaint extends beyond the Associate Vice President, Administration' jurisdiction under the Policy, the complaint may be referred to another College office.
-For example, if the complaint does not involve members of the College community, or have sufficient nexus to the College's operation, activities and mission, the Associate Vice President, Administration may refer the matter to an outside entity or agency, as appropriate.
+The Associate Vice President of Operations' jurisdiction is usually limited to matters concerning the Policy.
+If a complaint extends beyond the Associate Vice President of Operations' jurisdiction under the Policy, the complaint may be referred to another College office.
+For example, if the complaint does not involve members of the College community, or have sufficient nexus to the College's operation, activities and mission, the Associate Vice President of Operations may refer the matter to an outside entity or agency, as appropriate.
 Members of the College community may include, but are not limited to, employees, students, volunteers, vendors, contractors, affiliates, guests, visitors, and any other person connected to the College.